arrudafranco/Homework-2/mass-shootings.md

     ##   <int>
     ## 1    20

+There were 20 white males with prior signs of mental illnes who initiated a mass shooting after 2000.

 ## Which month of the year has the most mass shootings?
 Generate a bar chart sorted in chronological order to provide evidence of your answer.

 ``` r